-When developing the presentation, the user can choose to highlight areas of interest in both space and time within the animation by using different views or sound to draw the viewer's attention to particular aspects of the animation.
+When developing the presentation, a user can choose to highlight areas of interest within the animation by using different views or sound to draw the viewer's attention to particular aspects of the animation.
 Presentations can incorporate selectable menus defined by the presentation developer.
 These menus can be set up by topic, giving the viewer or presenter complete control and flexibility of what to show.